alexgoodestudio/flashcards-deployment/README.md

 2. On the left, select "Environment".
 3. At the top, add an environment variable.
 Give it a key of `REACT_APP_API_BASE_URL`, and a value of your deployed backend URL, through the `onrender.com` with NO trailing slash.
 ![Screenshot of adding the environment variable](image.png)
 4. Your React site will redeploy.
-When it finishes, your flashcards app should work on Render!
+When it finishes, you should be able to click the link to your deployed frontend, and your flashcards app should work on Render!